Your Personal Injury Lawyer

 Some of the injuries listed above are life-altering.
 In the case of a person with a serious brain injury, he or she may never be able to return to work.
 Bicycle accident injuries may also require rehabilitation.
 In-home medical care and home modifications.
 It would be difficult to cover these out of pocket.
 However, compensation from a settlement or jury verdict can help cover these and other expenses.

 If you or a loved one suffered harm during a bicycle accident, then an attorney can negotiate a settlement on your behalf.
-Additionally, an attorney can take your case to trial if it is necessary.
+Additionally, an attorney can take your case to trial if necessary.

 Can I File a Bicycle Accident Lawsuit?

 In addition to accidents caused by other drivers, some cyclists may suffer injuries caused by defective products.
 Defective bicycle helmets and other cycling products may cause an accident or increase the severity of an injury.
-Injured cyclists or their families may also be able to file a lawsuit if a defective product caused an accident.
+Injured cyclists or their families may also be able to file a lawsuit if a defective product causes an accident.

 What Should I Do After a Bicycle Accident?

-Additionally, see if it is possible to gather the contact information from anyone who witnessed the accident.
+Additionally, see if it is possible to gather the contact information of anyone who witnessed the accident.
 It may also help to write down what happened or take pictures.
 You should always call the authorities after any accident involving property damage or injuries.

 Next on your list is to call a personal injury attorney.
 You should not wait to contact an attorney.
 An attorney can immediately help you begin the insurance claims process and can also protect crucial evidence.

 How Much Does a Bicycle Accident Attorney Cost?